Amrish Patel

 Amrishbhai Rasiklal Patel (born 14 September 1952) is an Indian politician belonging to Bharatiya Janata Party (BJP).
-He started his political career in the Shirpur as an independent politician, and was the President of Shirpur Municipal Corporation, a four-time (1990 to 2009) legislator from Shirpur (Vidhan Sabha constituency) as an Indian National Congress candidate, who has never lost an assembly election, and was also a state government cabinet minister.
+He started his political career in the Shirpur as an independent politician, and was the President of Shirpur Municipal Corporation, a four-time (1990 to 2009) legislator from Shirpur Assembly constituency as an Indian National Congress candidate, who has never lost an assembly election, and was also a state government cabinet minister.
 He joined Bharatiya Janata Party in 2019.

 Amrish Patel is Chancellor of SVKM's NMIMS and President of Shri Vile Parle Kelavani Mandal, a Mumbai-based Educational Trust, which runs several institutions including Mithibai College, Narsee Monjee College of Commerce and Economics, SVKM's NMIMS and Dwarkadas J. Sanghvi College of Engineering.
 He is also the founder of Shirpur Education Society.

 Personal life

 Amrish Patel was born on 2 November 1952 to Rasiklal Patel in Ujjain.
 He completed his schooling in Ujjain and Ahmedabad, and later moved to Shirpur with his father.
 Patel is married to Jayshreeben Patel with whom he has a son and a daughter.